Avhaari/snipe-it/docs/repeatable-tests.md

 ## Web UI
 * Open an asset detail page and select the **Tests** tab.
 * Use **Nieuwe testrun** to log a run and record component results.
-* A green banner "Alle tests geslaagd" appears when the latest run has no failures.
+* A green banner "Alle tests geslaagd" appears when the latest completed run has no failures.

 ## API
 ```